Lancia Beta (van)

 The Lancia Beta "Autocarro" is a small commercial vehicle produced by the Italian company Lancia between 1950 and 1961.
 It was sold as the Z10 short wheelbase and Z11 long wheelbase model, and a rarer three-axle Z12 version.

-The Beta is a forward control layout, and was sold as a van, minibus, ambulance and pickup.
-In total, 6,700 of all of the versions were produced.
+Three wheelbases were created, the short-wheelbase Z10, long-wheelbase Z11, and the Z12 three-axle.
+The forward control Beta had several variants, included as a pickup, van, minibus, and ambulance.
+6,700 units total were produced.

-Beta

 The Beta was launched with an innovative U-shaped four-cylinder engine, with a 1.9 litre (1908 cc) capacity producing 48 bhp.
 In 1953, a new 2.0 litre (1963 cc) two-cylinder two-stroke engine built under licence from Detroit Diesel was available, producing 42 bhp.

 Beta 190

 The 190 is a light commercial vehicle with two seats and designed for carrying light goods.
 It uses a body from coachbuilders Viberti.
 This version of the vehicle has an engine rated at 35HP and a maximum speed of 52km/h.
 The truck had a version with a tilt back for transporting products.
 It was used for transport in the milk system in north part of Italy.

+The 190 featured a 190cm wide cabin (thus the designation of 190).
+Since it was so mechanically different from other Lancia models it was discontinued in 1961.